Chicken Mushroom Soup

 Find the full recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable form at the bottom of the post.

-Build the base – To start off, I melt some butter in a large pot, and I saute the onion, garlic and celery until they’re tender and soft.
+Build the base – To start off, I melt some butter in a large pot, and I saute the onion, garlic, and celery until they are tender and soft.

-Hearten it up – Then, I stir in the mushrooms, rosemary and thyme and I cook those for a few minutes until the mushrooms have softened.
+Heat it up – Then, I stir in the mushrooms, rosemary, and thyme, and cook them for a few minutes until the mushrooms have softened.
 Mmmm, the kitchen is smelling really good right about now!

-Deglaze and chicken-ify – I pour in a splash of dry sherry to deglaze the bottom of the pan, and then I add in the chicken breasts and chicken broth.
+Deglaze and chicken-ify – I pour in a splash of dry sherry to deglaze the bottom of the pan.
+Then I add in the chicken pieces and chicken broth.
 I let that come to a boil and simmer until the chicken is cooked through.
-Usually that takes 15-20 minutes.
+Usually, that takes 15-20 minutes.

-Remove the chicken – Once the chicken is cooked, I remove it from the pot and chop it into small and juicy chunks.
+Remove the chicken – Once the chicken is cooked, I remove it from the pot and chop it into small chunks that will fit on a spoon.

-Make it creamy – In a separate bowl, I thicken the heavy cream with a pinch of cornstarch and then I add that all back into the pot.
-Then in goes the chicken, and a generous sprinkle of fresh parsley, and you’re ready to enjoy!
+Make it creamy – In a separate bowl, I thicken the heavy cream with a pinch of cornstarch, and I stir that all back into the pot.
+Then in goes the chopped chicken, a generous sprinkle of fresh parsley, and you’re ready to enjoy!

 Recipe Variations